 Sometimes bad breath is a side effect of a bigger health problem.
 If you’re sure your bad breath isn’t caused by your diet, schedule an appointment with your general physician.
 Bad breath can be a symptom of a respiratory infection, diabetes, a gastrointestinal disorder, a liver disorder, or a kidney disorder.

 Why wait?
 If you’re wondering how to cure bad breath, contact your dentist for help.
+Exploring the causes of bad breath may also be helpful.

 If you’re looking for an experienced, reliable, and friendly dentist in Springfield, Missouri, contact Wilkinson Dental.
 Dr. Wilkinson and his team will give you the personalized treatment you deserve using state-of-the-art technology.
 Schedule your first appointment today by calling 417-708-0556 or request an appointment online.
 We look forward to hearing from you!